Skip to main content

 The hierarchy

-Data nests from broad to specific: Organization → Project → Collection → Asset → Content An organization contains projects; a project contains collections (which can nest inside one another); collections hold assets; and an asset holds its file content.
-Access granted higher up cascades down, so a person who can read a project can read the collections and assets inside it — unless you override access on a specific item.
+Data nests from broad to specific: Organization → Project → Collection → Asset → Content An organization contains projects.
+A project contains collections.
+Collections hold assets, and an asset holds file content.
+Access usually flows down the hierarchy: a person who can read a project can read the collections and assets inside it, unless access is changed on a specific item.

 Organizations and members